Optimizing Warfarin Dosing using Deep Reinforcement Learning: Background and significance

 Protocols can also be differentiated based on the factors that they take into account. \emph{Clinical} dosing protocols include patient-specific factors, such as age, body surface area, and use of other medications to personalize dosing, but do not incorporate genetic information.
 However, genetic factors change patient's response to warfarin dramatically.
 In \emph{Pharmacogenetic} protocols, the genotypes or alleles that affect a patient's response are included.
-Among the genes that are identified as having an effect on warfarin sensitivity (reviewed systematically in~\cite{johnson2017clinical}), CYP2C9 and VKORC1 are the two most important.
-For example, CYP2C9*2 and CYP2C9*3 variants reduce the metabolism of warfarin compared to the most common variant, known as wild-type variant, of CYP2C9*1 by 30\% to 50\% and around 90\%, respectively~\cite{sanderson2005cyp2c9}.
-The common variant of VKORC1 is also shown to account for 30\% variance in stable warfarin dose among patients with European ancestry~\cite{johnson2017clinical}.
-In a study on more than 1,000 patients, Gage~et~al.~\cite{gage2008use} developed a step-wise regression model for warfarin dosing that incorporates genetic information.
-This algorithm explains 51\% of variation in the dose, while the clinical model only accounts for up to 21\% of variation.
-Also, a randomized trial to compare performance of pharmacogenetic dosing against clinical dosing confirmed that the former can reduce dose and INR changes, while in wild-type and multiple variant carriers, out-of-range INRs were also significantly less than in clinical dosing~\cite{anderson2007randomized}.
+Among the genes that are identified as having an effect on warfarin sensitivity (reviewed systematically in~\cite{johnson2017clinical}), CYP2C9 (notably variants CYP2C9*2 and CYP2C9*3) and VKORC1 are the two most important.
 Shaw~et~al.~recommends testing of VKORC1, CYP2C9*2 and CYP2C9*3 for all patients~\cite{shaw2015clinical}.
+There are four main warfarin dosing algorithms, all based on regression, that incorporate genetic information: Gage~et~al.~\cite{gage2008use}, IWPC~\cite{international2009estimation}, Lenzini~et~al.~\cite{lenzini2010integration}, and EU-PACT~\cite{pirmohamed2013randomized}.
+The variables that each of these algorithms use are summarized in~\ref{appx: main_protocols_variables}.